jeverduzco/verduzco-me/content/en/blog/how-to-increase-productivity.md

 Surely, you will realize that at **less than 50%** of notifications that make you waste a minute of your time are garbage.

 So follow my advice. **Turn off the fucking notifications!** It may seem silly, but it's from someone who has greatly increased his productivity simply by turning off the notifications and checking his cell phone when he wants not to when a notification arrives.

+*Content translated by DeepL Pro API*